We draw names randomly.

 Tickets for all performances at the 2018 Ottawa Fringe Festival will be priced at $12; with a $2 surcharge for advance tickets, which is subject to change.

 Artists participating in the Ottawa Fringe Festival receive 100% of their listed ticket price with the exception of a limited number of discounted 5 and 10-show passes, for which they will receive a percentage of the pass price.

 Tech requirements should be kept simple, as Festival venues may be equipped with only basic lights and sound.

 Each company will receive one three-hour technical rehearsal in their assigned venue.
-All technical rehearsals will take place three days prior to the festival.
+Technical rehearsals will begin three days prior to the festival.

 Be aware that daytime technical rehearsals will be necessary for most companies.
 If you know you have daytime conflicts during the tech rehearsal dates, please notify the Fringe as soon as possible.